Moryavendil/limrendir/README.md

 Limrendir is written in C and based on Aravis (0.8), gstreamer (1.0) and GTK+ (3.0).

 A consequent part of the code is directly burrowed or adapted from Aravis Viewer.
 My additions consist mainly of

  * Smoother control of the acquisition and field of view parameters with key bindings routines inspired by gevCapture and
-* Recording capabilities, with different formats supported.
+ * Recording capabilities, with different formats supported (at term).

 I am not a professional software developer so the code quality might not be perfect.
 But hey, it works !

 Also there is a `GObject error` when launching the software.
 I don't know why.
 It doesn't seem to inhibit anything so I didn't search too hard.
 Any patch welcome :)

+## To-Do list

+Add a confirmation notification / mini dialog box when attempting to saved in an existing .gcv folder

+?
+Add zebra patterns

 ## Licence